Volunteer Spotlight: Malina Blanton, Wells Fargo

 The photo at the top of the page is of the Wells Fargo Staff from the spring 2019 Reality Store event.
 “It’s so much fun to watch the difference of how students interpret ‘adulting’ as a couple of them have said,” Blanton laughs and shares with me just outside the school gymnasium as the event is wrapping up.
 “Some of the students go straight to, I have four kids so I need T.V. and Internet to keep up and I look at them and say, ‘Well have you paid your rent yet, because you need your rent paid and a place to live before you can have either of those things.’
 They’re not charged to think like that just yet.
 I’m excited to help in an event like this that helps give them a head start in drawing the conclusions of what’s important and how to budget accordingly, because now half of them are in line for second jobs.”

-As she finishes saying that, a student runs up to her and asks for more blank checks.
+As she finishes, a student runs up to her and asks for more blank checks.
 “Do you have money to cover these checks in your account?” she asks.
 The student nods and takes the blank slips of paper from her hand, running back into the gymnasium.
 “I would love to fix the world and save the world, but one person can’t do that alone,” she said.
 “I think if we can model for everyone that changing one person’s life and creating a positive chain reaction, well that really does make a huge difference."

 Find a Volunteer Opportunity that’s right for you!